 I like Nov Soybean Put spreads this season.
 Farmers can sell calls on old crop to help pay for them if they have bushels in storage.
 Speculators with a longer term view should look into the Nov Soybean $9/$8 put spread on rallies.

-Try Turner’s Take Market Alert – Paid Edition – Yearly for 365 Days
+Subscribe to Turner’s Take Market Alert – Paid Edition – Yearly

 Turner’s Take Market Alert – Paid Edition – Yearly - Turner’s Take Market Alert includes Daily Updates and an Intraday Trade Recommendation service for Daniels Trading clients.
 The subscription cost for Turner’s Take Market Alert is only $295.00 per year.
 Clients of Daniels Trading may receive both Turner’s Take Weekly and Market Alert services for free.

 Attention Moore Research Center Subscribers!